gbmhunter/blog/content/programming/integrated-development-environments-ides/stm32cubeide/_index.md

 ## STM32CubeMonitor

-{{% img src="stm32-cube-monitor-screenshot.png" width="800px" caption="A screenshot of the STM32CubeMonitor application running on Windows." %}}
+{{% figure src="stm32-cube-monitor-screenshot.png" width="800px" caption="A screenshot of the STM32CubeMonitor application running on Windows." %}}